In this tip:

 Fix the second piece of foil in teh same way when you have a long roof with 2 pieces of foil.

 Adjust the foil at all sides of the roof to the desired height.

-At June 8 and 9 2012 the wind was blowing very hard.
-The roof and the plastic foil have not been damaged.
+The roof and the plastic foil have are been damaged by hard wind.
 The foil was tightened by the weight of the long laths.

 When needed you can fix the short laths using metal pens in the soil, as shown on the photo above (see green handles just above the white clamps).